hyperfile/hyperfile/README.md

 ### Copy-on-Write (CoW)

+Hyperfile optimize storage space by using copy-on-write space allocation strategy, deferring data space allocation until first modification in block level granularity.

+### Continuous Snapshot

-Hyperfile never overwrite persisted data on S3, every new written segment will be assigned with a global sequentially increasing id.
+Hyperfile never overwrite persisted data on S3, every new written segment will be assigned with a global sequentially increasing id identified as checkpoint.

 ### Log-Structured Characteristics